| As

 Official Development Assistance (ODA) Performance Evaluation: A Case

-Study of Bach Mai Hospital, Vietnamh
+Study of Bach Mai Hospital, Vietnamh In his

 presentation, Mr. Kikuchi tried to answer a series of questions: Do